OfficeDev/office-js-docs-pr/docs/develop/localization.md

 This section provides examples that show you how to localize an Office Add-in description, display name, and UI.

-To run the sample code provided, configure Microsoft Office 2013 on your computer to use additional languages so that you can test your add-in by switching the language used for display in menus and commands, for editing and proofing, or both.
+To run the sample code provided, configure Microsoft Office on your computer to use additional languages so that you can test your add-in by switching the language used for display in menus and commands, for editing and proofing, or both.

-Also, you'll need to create a Visual Studio 2015 Office Add-in project.
+Also, you'll need to create a Visual Studio 2017 Office Add-in project.

 > [!NOTE]
-> To download Visual Studio 2015, see the [Office Developer Tools page](https://www.visualstudio.com/features/office-tools-vs).
-This page also has a link for the Office Developer Tools.
+> To download Visual Studio 2017, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/).
+During installation you'll need to select the Office/SharePoint development workload.

-### Configure Office 2013 to use additional languages for display or editing
+### Configure Office to use additional languages for display or editing

-You can use an Office 2013 Language pack to install an additional language.
-For more information about Language Packs and where to get them, see [Office 2013 Language Options](http://office.microsoft.com/language-packs/).
+You can use an Office Language pack to install an additional language.
+For more information about Language Packs and where to get them, see [Language Accessory Pack for Office](http://office.microsoft.com/language-packs/).

-> [!NOTE]
-> If you are an MSDN Subscriber, you might already have the Office 2013 Language Packs available to you.
-To determine whether your subscription offers Office 2013 Language Packs for download, go to [MSDN Subscriptions Home](https://msdn.microsoft.com/subscriptions/manage/), enter Office 2013 Language Pack in **Software downloads**, choose **Search**, and then select **Products available with my subscription**.
-Under **Language**, select the check box for the Language Pack you want to download, and then choose  **Go**.

-After you install the Language Pack, you can configure Office 2013 to use the installed language for display in the UI, for editing document content, or both.
-The example in this article uses an installation of Office 2013 that has the Spanish Language Pack applied.
+After you install the Language Pack, you can configure Office to use the installed language for display in the UI, for editing document content, or both.
+The example in this article uses an installation of Office that has the Spanish Language Pack applied.

 ### Create an Office Add-in project

 1. In Visual Studio, choose **File** > **New Project**.

-2. In the **New Project** dialog box, under **Templates**, expand **Visual Basic** or **Visual C#**, expand **Office/SharePoint**, and then choose  **Office Add-ins**.
+2. In the **New Project** dialog box, expand **Visual Basic** or **Visual C#**, expand **Office/SharePoint**, and then choose  **Add-ins**.

-3. Choose **Office Add-in**, and then name your add-in, for example WorldReadyAddIn.
+3. Choose **Word Add-in**, and then name your add-in, for example WorldReadyAddIn.
 Choose **OK**.

-4. In the **Create Office Add-in** dialog box, select **Task pane** and choose **Next**.
-On the next page, clear the check boxes for all host applications except Word.
-Choose **Finish** to create the project.

 ### Localize the text used in your add-in